Can Cats Eat Seaweed? Exploring The Benefits Of Seaweed On Cats Health

 Let’s discuss it in detail:

-Understanding Cat Dietary Needs
+Understanding Your Cat’s Dietary Needs

 Cats are true carnivores by nature, which means they need to eat meat in order to obtain certain required nutrients.
 Cats cannot produce some essential amino acids and nutrients independently, so they must get these from animal-based proteins.

 Some plant materials can be healthy for cats, but only in moderation.
+Too much fiber and carbohydrates from plants can upset a cat’s digestive system.
 Vegetables, fruits, and seaweed should never exceed 10-15% of your cat’s daily calories.
-Too much fiber and carbohydrates from plants can upset a cat’s digestive system.
 When considering adding new food, even seaweed, to your cat’s diet, check with your veterinarian first about appropriate types and serving sizes.

 Click here to read about one of the oldest cat breeds